Omkareshwara Temple1092 Votes Currently Open

 - Bus stop near Syndicate bank, near Yesu statue.

 Love this?
-Explore the entire list of things to do in Madikeri before you plan your trip.
+Explore the entire list of places to visit in Madikeri before you plan your trip.

 Fancy a good night's sleep after a tiring day?
 Check out where to stay in Madikeri and book an accommodation of your choice.